-The FSU HPC system is comprised of 12,492 x86 64-bit compute cores linked together by low-latency infiniband networks for MPI communication.
-The aggregate peak performance of the system is 264.6 TFLOPS.
-Compute nodes support between 2 and 16GB of memory per core, with servers up to 256GB.
-A redundant cluster of specialized nodes serve as the user entry points for the system.
+The FSU HPC system is comprised of 17,600 x86 64-bit compute cores linked together by low-latency InfiniBand networks for MPI communication.
+The aggregate peak performance of the system is 512.8 TFLOPS.
+Compute nodes support between 4 and 64GB of memory per core, with servers up to 256GB.
+A redundant cluster of specialized login nodes serves as the user entry point for the system.

-The cluster utilizes the Slurm scheduler for job submission and scheduling.
-Slurm is an open source scheduling system that automates the job submission, allocation, and management process for HPC users.
-To maximize the utility of the system we offer, a broad set of compilers, math/communication libraries, and software applications are available to users.
+The cluster utilizes the SchedMD Slurm scheduler for job submission and scheduling.
+Slurm is an open-source scheduling system that automates the job submission, allocation, and management process for HPC users.
+To maximize the utility of the system, we offer a broad set of compilers, math/communication libraries, and software applications are available to users.
 Users can request the installation of new software by RCC staff.
-Using container technologies such as Docker and Singularity, users are free to configure their own software environments.
+Using container technologies such as Docker and Singularity, users are free to configure their software environments for individual research projects.

 Interactive Computing and Scientific Visualization

-Large datasets generated on the RCC computing resources or by research instrumentation on or off FSU's campus can be interactively analyzed and explored using the Spear Cluster.
-The Spear Cluster is comprised of over 280 x86 64-bit processor cores that is linked with other RCC resources over a high speed IP network.
+Large datasets generated on the RCC computing resources or by research instrumentation on or off FSU's campus can be interactively analyzed and explored using the "Spear" Interactive Computing Cluster.
+The Spear Cluster is comprised of over 280 x86 64-bit processor cores that are linked with other RCC resources over a high-speed IP network.
 Users log directly into Spear nodes and run interact with data through a basic shell or X11-based graphical applications.

 The RCC maintains two file systems to facilitate data analysis pipelines and workflows.